phbuech/ema2wav/README.md

 After starting the application, you will see a GUI for the configuration of the conversion.
 Read about it in section 2.1 of this guide.

+*Note: in a prior version of the code we used a few more third-party libraries (such as librosa and pandas).
+We are continuously developing the code and try to reduce dependencies where possible to increase maintainability.*

 ## 1. Installation instructions

 This code has been developed and tested using Python 3.9, we recommend using this version of Python.